-Seattle, Washington and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
-They’re also two of the most highly competitive real estate markets in the United States.
+Seattle and Portland are two of the largest cities by population in the Pacific Northwest region for good reason: they have a lot to offer, including a strong labor market, a great lifestyle, and beautiful natural scenery.
+Because of this, they’re also two of the most highly competitive real estate markets in the United States.

 Today, we’ll look at a comparison between the Seattle and Portland housing markets, from a cost and inventory standpoint.
-These are the latest trends for summer and fall 2019.
+These are the latest trends for 2020.

 Portland vs. Seattle Housing Market: Inventory

 These two real estate markets actually share a few things in common, and inventory is one of them.
 Or rather, a lack of inventory.
 Both Portland and Seattle are experiencing very low levels of housing supply at present.
 There just aren’t enough homes for sale to satisfy the demand from buyers.